 Public finances

-The Dutch government is financially in good shape, but the budget deficit and public debt will increase from 2025 onwards, leaving too little room to absorb economic shocks.
-In the longer term, population ageing and higher interest costs will put additional pressure on public finances.
+The Dutch government is financially in good shape, but the budget deficit and public debt will increase in the coming years, leaving little room for the government to absorb economic shocks and contributing to additional excess demand in the economy.
+In the longer term, population ageing, greater defence spending and higher interest costs will put more pressure on public finances.

 European agreements on debts and deficits